 The decision to issue an Emergency Notification is made by the Chief of Police or designee after the UIS Police confirm the emergency.
-The Chief of Police or designee will determine the communication content and means of dissemination.
+The Chief of Police or designee, in collaboration with the Office of Public Relations, will determine the communication content and means of dissemination.
 The notice message is prepared by the Chief of Police or designee, in consultation with staff in the Office of the Chancellor, when appropriate.